openconnectivityfoundation/security-models/README.md

 # security-models
-This repo hosts the data models for the Security components of OIC
+This repo hosts the data models for the Security components of OCF.

+See OCF security specification at: https://openconnectivity.org/specs/OCF_Security_Specification.pdf